equitymarkets/7North/README.md

-"old and the new"- outside (old) existing architectural styles of historic Main Line structures, inside (new) -modern, Asian-influenced, feng shui, modern Tokyo, Bangkok, Seoul structures, minimalist, practical terrace idea elevator top floor
+"old and the new"- outside (old) existing architectural styles of historic Main Line structures, inside (new) -modern, Asian-influenced, feng shui, modern Tokyo, Bangkok, Seoul structures, minimalist, practical terrace idea elevator top floor year-round marketplace to embrace and improve (and in no way impede) Bryn Mawr Farmer's Market and Clover Market

 Maybe:
 conical or octagon roof at beveled corners
+Atrium for Pool 2 area, retractable? if permanently outdoor, provide alternative winter use for covered pool area, not just plastic cover

 Maybe not:
 arched fiberglass walks